-Additional financing needed to continue funding the development and operation of the Corporation could require the issuance of additional securities of the Corporation.
+Notwithstanding the completion of the Project Financing, additional financing could be needed to continue funding the development and operation of the Corporation, which may require the issuance of additional securities of the Corporation.
 The issuance of additional securities and the exercise of Share purchase warrants, options and other convertible securities will result in dilution of the equity interests of any persons who are or may become holders of Shares.